 Minh Vy Trinh, a first-generation Canadian whose parents immigrated from Vietnam after the war, tells Eater that renaming the menu items was the “bare minimum” the restaurant could have done.

 “I really feel that his apology was fake and meaningless ...
 It was really just about saving face amid the pressure from the Vietnamese community,” Trinh says.
-She was among the first to leave a negative review on the restaurant’s Facebook page on Friday, and says after criticizing the use of the Vietnamese language elsewhere on the page, was blocked from leaving comments.
+She was among the first to leave a negative review on the restaurant’s Facebook page on Friday, and says after criticizing the use of the Vietnamese language elsewhere on the page, she was blocked from leaving comments.

 “He’s not actually apologizing, and there wasn’t much recognition on their part from the start,” Julie Tran, a master’s student studying anti-Asian sentiment at the University of Ottawa, told Patrick Masbourian on Radio-Canada’s “Tout un matin” this morning.